Mulara, Queensland: Demographics

+Education

+There are no schools in Mulara.
+The nearest government primary schools are Yeppoon State School in Yeppoon to the north-east, Cawarral State School in neighbouring Cawarral to the south-east, and Parkhurst State School in Parkhurst, Rockhampton, to the south-west.
+The nearest government secondary schools are Yeppoon State High School in Yeppoon and Glenmore State High School in Kawana, Rockhampton.

 Surf lake

 Yeppoon Surf Lake opened in Mulara in 2018.
 Located at 1662 Yeppoon Road, the large wave pool was originally established by Surf Lakes International as a research and development facility and not open to the general public.
 Surfer Mark Occhilupo was engaged as a surf industry advisor to the project.
 The site was upgraded in 2021 to include a learn-to-surf area.

 Livingstone Shire Council gave approval on 18 January 2022 to the first stage of a proposed $187million development at the site which will see it open commercially and become a tourist attraction.
 The first stage is expected to incorporate a skate park, a scuba hole, playground, tourist accommodation and a solar farm.

+Amenities

+Hedlow Airfield is at 221B Old Byfield Road (23.2207°S 150.6012°E).
+It has two sealed runways.